ianhajra/ianhajra/README.md

 at Brown University, where I am studying Applied-Mathematics and Computer Science.
 I'm a member of the ATLAS Research Group at Brown, where I am improving the portability and usability of the PaSh ecosystem.
+In my free time, I love to play jazz piano and have recently gotten into rock climbing!

 <!--
 **ianhajra/ianhajra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.